Science World (Vancouver)

 Science World is a science centre run by a not-for-profit organization called ASTC Science World Society in Vancouver, British Columbia, Canada.
 It is located at the end of False Creek and features many permanent interactive exhibits and displays, as well as areas with varying topics throughout the years.

 Prior to the building being handed over to Science World by the city government in 1987, the building was built as Expo Centre for the Expo 86 world's fair.
 Following the end of Expo 86, the building was re-purposed as a science centre.
 The science centre opened on May 6, 1989, as Science World.
-From 2005 to 2020, the museum was branded as Science World at Telus World of Science, before it reverted to its original name.
+The museum was branded as Science World at Telus World of Science under a naming rights agreement with sponsor Telus Corporation from 2005 to 2020 before it reverted to its original name.

 History

 In 1977, Barbara Brink ran mobile hands-on exhibits known as the Extended I around British Columbia's Lower Mainland.
 Later, the temporary Arts, Sciences & Technology Centre opened in downtown Vancouver on January 15, 1982, attracting over 600,000 visitors.
 Another 400,000 benefited from the centre's outreach programs, which were delivered around the province.

 When Vancouver was chosen to host the transportation-themed 1986 World's Fair (Expo 86), a Buckminster Fuller–inspired geodesic dome was designed by Expo's chief architect Bruno Freschi to serve as the fair's Expo Centre.
 Construction began in 1984 and was completed by early 1985.
 After Expo closed its gates in October of the following year, an intensive lobbying campaign was launched to secure the landmark building, relocate the "Arts, Sciences and Technology Centre" into the post-Expo dome, and convert the Expo Centre into Science World.
 With much government backing, the dome was obtained from the province and a massive fund-raising campaign ensued.
 Donations from the federal, provincial and municipal governments, the GVRD, the private sector, foundations, and individuals contributed $19.1 million to build an addition to the Expo Centre, redesign the interior and fabricate exhibits.
 In 1988, in a four-month preview, over 310,000 visitors came to see the new building.
 A year later, the 400-seat Omnimax theatre in the upper section of the dome was opened, extending upon the 3D IMAX theatre which was built in 1986 for the Expo "Transitions" film series.

 The centre entered its first title sponsorship agreement with Alcan Inc. in 1996, renaming its Omnimax Theatre the Alcan Omnimax Theatre.
 Alcan later decided to sponsor the organization in different ways and the theatre returned to its original name, the Omnimax Theatre.